ProfessorStrenn/JavaCoreTemplate/readme.md

 4. Clone.

 # A SIMPLER JAVA
-The template's `src` folder includes a `Main.java` class that is ready to go.
+The template's `src/cs106` folder includes a `Main.java` class that is ready to go.
 It has a bunch of functionality statically imported, allowing you to do things like:

 # println
 Eliminate the EVIL `System.out.` and just use: